 An experienced and skilled CPA, Kelly fulfills her passion of making a difference in the community by helping growing organizations build their financial and operational infrastructure.
 For the past five years, she has contracted with small businesses and nonprofit organizations to help develop and refine their accounting systems and processes, leaving teams with long-term solutions in place.
 Before joining Project Hope Alliance, Kelly served as Senior Audit Associate at Davis Farr LLP in Irvine, specializing in financial and SSAE 16 audits for nonprofits, local government, and healthcare entities.
-She received her Bachelor of Arts in Accounting from Azusa Pacific University and is currently an MBA candidate at the University of California, Irvine.
+She received her Bachelor on Science in Accounting from Azusa Pacific University and is currently an MBA candidate at the University of California, Irvine.

 Email / Direct: 949-722-7164